PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ## Pricing tab

-**As a merchant, I want to be able to manage the prices of my products**
+**As a merchant, I want to be able to manage the prices of my products.**

  ### Retail price